Irish Eyes Are Smiling

-Irish Eyes Are Smiling is a 1944 United States musical film which chronicles the life of popular Irish song composer Ernest R. Ball.
+Irish Eyes Are Smiling is a 1944 United States musical film that chronicles the life of popular Irish song composer Ernest R. Ball.
 The screenplay by Earl Baldwin and John Tucker Battle is based on a story by E. A. Ellington.
-The film was directed by Gregory Ratoff, and produced by Damon Runyon for 20th Century Fox.
+The film was directed by Gregory Ratoff and produced by Damon Runyon for 20th Century Fox.
 The film was nominated for the Academy Award for Best Original Score in 1944.

 Plot

 The movie is a musical account of the life of Ernest R. Ball, a gifted composer of many popular Irish songs, including the titular one.